stackbit-projects/cool-tulip-9c975/content/pages/referral.md

     actions: []
     grid_items:
       - title: How do I become a VIP?
-        subtitle: VIP status cannot be purchased or
+        subtitle: 'VIP status cannot be purchased.
+It can only be '
         title_align: left
         content: >-
           ## Lorem ipsum